India's fiscal deficit widens to Rs 7.58 lakh crore in April-October

-India's fiscal deficit for the seven months through October touched Rs 7.58 lakh crore, or 45.6% of annual estimates, government data showed on Wednesday.
+India's fiscal deficit for the seven months through October touched Rs 7.58 lakh crore, or 45.6% of annual estimates, as per data released by the Controller General of Accounts (CGA) on Wednesday.
+In the corresponding period last year, the deficit was 36.3% of the budget estimates of 2021-22.

 Net tax receipts rose to Rs 11.71 lakh crore while total expenditure was Rs 21.44 lakh crore, the data showed.